Shivaranjini-Kumaresh/TBCodeEvents/README.md

  # TBCodeEvents
-Azure Eventhub dev examples
+Azure Eventhub dev examples to send and receive messages